tensorflow/docs/site/en/community/sig_playbook.md

-# SIG Playbook {#sig-playbook}
+# SIG playbook

 ## Scope of a SIG

-To enable focused collaboration on particular areas of TensorFlow, we host **Special Interest Groups (SIGs)**.
-SIGs do their work in public: if you want to join and contribute, review the work of the group, and get in touch with the relevant SIG leader.
+TensorFlow hosts *Special Interest Groups* (SIGs) to focus collaboration on particular areas.
+SIGs do their work in public.
+To join and contribute, review the work of the group, and get in touch with the SIG leader.
 Membership policies vary on a per-SIG basis.

-The ideal scope for a SIG will meet a well-defined domain, where the majority of participation will be from the community.
+The ideal scope for a SIG meets a well-defined domain, where the majority of participation is from the community.
 Additionally, there should be sufficient evidence that there are community members willing to engage and contribute should the interest group be established.

-Not all SIGs will have the same level of energy, breadth of scope, or governance models, so we should expect some variability.
+Not all SIGs will have the same level of energy, breadth of scope, or governance models, so expect some variability.

-For a complete list of TensorFlow SIGs, check [here](https://www.tensorflow.org/community/lists#special_interest_groups).
+See the complete list of [TensorFlow SIGs](https://www.tensorflow.org/community/lists#special_interest_groups).

-### Non-goals: What a SIG is **not**
+### Non-goals: What a SIG is *not*

-The intent of a SIG is to facilitate collaboration on shared work.
+SIGs are intended is to facilitate collaboration on shared work.
 A SIG is
 therefore:

-*   **Not a support forum**: a mailing list and a SIG is not the same thing.
+*   *Not a support forum*: a mailing list and a SIG is not the same thing.
-*   **Not immediately required**: early on in a project's life, you may not know if you have shared work or collaborators.
+*   *Not immediately required*: early on in a project's life, you may not know if you have shared work or collaborators.
-*   **Not free labor**: energy is required to grow and coordinate the work collaboratively.
+*   *Not free labor*: energy is required to grow and coordinate the work collaboratively.

-Our approach to SIG creation will be conservative: thanks to the ease of starting projects on GitHub, there are many avenues where collaboration can happen without the need for a SIG.
+Our approach to SIG creation will be conservative—thanks to the ease of starting projects on GitHub, there are many avenues where collaboration can happen without the need for a SIG.

 ## SIG lifecycle

-### Research and consultation {#research-and-consultation}
+### Research and consultation

 Proposers of groups should gather evidence for approval, as specified below.
 Some possible avenues to consider are: